 Benefits Provided by Your Employer After a Workplace Injury

 Workers’ compensation benefits are designed to replace some of the wages you would have earned if you were physically capable of working.
-However, workers’ compensation is not designed to supply you with 100% of your wages.
+However, workers’ comp is not designed to supply you with 100% of your wages.
+Generally, it provides you with a percentage of your average monthly earnings.

-Your employer may also need to cover your medical bills after an on-the-job accident.
-You could be eligible to receive compensation for emergency medical care, surgeries, a hospital stay, rehabilitation, and medication.
-Employers may also be required to help you cover the costs of additional job training or education, in the event that your injuries prevent you from returning to your previous career after a workplace accident.
+Your employer may also need to cover your medical bills after an on-the-job accident for things such as emergency medical care, surgeries, a hospital stay, rehabilitation, and medication.
+Employers may also be required to help you cover the costs of additional job training or education if you can’t return to your previous career after a workplace accident.

 A lawyer may be able to help you understand your legal options and apply for the full range of workers’ compensation benefits after a workplace accident.